'Death better than this nightmare': Landslide victims helpless after Himachal rain fury | Science-Environment

 ''Death would have better than going through this nightmare with nowhere to go and no shoulder to cry on,'' says Promila who lost everything when a room in a building she stayed in crumbled in a landslide here.

-A landslide in the morning of August 23 had partially damaged Prari House -- a government servant quarters Promila stayed in with her ailing mother near Indira Gandhi Medical College Hospital (IGMCH).
+A landslide in the morning of August 23 damaged a building near Indira Gandhi Medical College Hospital (IGMCH) where Promila stayed with her ailing mother.

 Narrating her plight to PTI on Friday, she said, ''I live with my 75-year-old mother who is suffering from ovarian cancer and has been undergoing treatment since 2016.
 I also lost my job as a sales girl in a shop in Ram Nagar in the city market last week due to the recession as there were no customers.